-Try limiting searches by:
+Try improving your searches by:

 Still looking for information or overwhelmed by LibrarySearch results?
 Use one of history-specific journal article databases on the ARTICLES tab of this guide.